jacebenson/cedar/docs/versioned_docs/version-2.0/deploy/vercel.md

 ## Vercel Dashboard Settings

-From the Vercel Dashboard you can access the full settings and information for your Redwood App.
-The default settings seem to work just fine for most Redwood projects.
+From the Vercel Dashboard you can access the full settings and information for your Cedar App.
+The default settings seem to work just fine for most Cedar projects.
 Do take a look around, but be sure check out the [docs as well](https://vercel.com/docs).

 From now on, each time you push code to your git repo, Vercel will automatically trigger a deploy of the new code.
 You can also manually redeploy if you select "Deployments", then the specific deployment from the list, and finally the "Redeploy" option from the vertical dots menu next to "Visit".